-Fig. 319 - Design documentation setup
+Fig. 312 - Design documentation setup

-- decide whether the title page of the documentation will be printed, - select projections of the appropriate walls, - determine types of generated projections (e.g. wall or cupboard views, terminal views), - determine if the top projection of typical worktops (the projection of all worktops in the design) will be generated, - determine if the drawings of typical worktops will be generated, or if all worktops will be grouped on separate page, - attach (optionally) the design drawing (colour or black-and-white) saved in the visualization in the JPG, BMP, EMF or WMF format - by selecting a drawing file,

-- attach (optionally) the price estimate of the order (if previously prepared), - determine whether the elements from the CAD Interiors plug-ins will be included in the documentation - Additional elements, - attach Contract Order (optionally)
+- determine types of generated projections (e.g. wall or cabinets views); - determine if the top projection of typical worktops (the projection of all worktops in the design) will be generated; - determine if the drawings of typical worktops will be generated, or if all worktops will be grouped on separate page; - attach (optionally) the design drawing (colour or black-and-white) saved in the visualization in the JPG, BMP, EMF or WMF format - by selecting a drawing file, - attach (optionally) the price estimate of the order (if previously prepared); - determine whether the elements from the CAD Interiors plug-ins will be included in the documentation - Additional elements; - attach Contract Order (optionally).